hartwork/go-wait-for-it/README.md

   -t, --timeout uint      timeout in seconds, 0 for no timeout (default 15) -v, --version           version for wait-for-it

-go-wait-for-it is software libre, licensed under the AGPL v3 or later license.
+wait-for-it is software libre, licensed under the AGPL v3 or later license.
 Please report bugs at https://github.com/hartwork/go-wait-for-it/issues.
 Thank you!
 ```